prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 }
 ```

-In this scenario, the contents of the storedauctionresponse entry is
+In the above example, the contents of the storedauctionresponse entry is
 an array of ortb2 seatbid objects. e.g.

 ```json